Lisa Marie Presley: Danny Keough

 Presley obtained a quickie divorce in the Dominican Republic on May 6, 1994.
-Later that year, Keough considered seeking custody of their two children due to child molestation charges against Michael Jackson, whom Presley married after their divorce.
+Later that year, Keough considered seeking custody of their two children due to child-molestation charges against Michael Jackson, whom Presley married after their divorce.

-In a 2003 interview with The Commercial Appeal, Presley commented on reports that she and Keough were planning to remarry: "Danny is my best friend, always has been, always will be.
+In a 2003 interview with The Commercial Appeal, Presley addressed reports that she and Keough were planning to remarry: "Danny is my best friend, always has been, always will be.
 I love him unconditionally, but we are not together.
 It's not like that."
-Keough and Presley became closer again after Presley divorced Michael Jackson.
+Presley and Keough became closer again after her divorce from Jackson.

-In 2005, Danny Keough was a bass guitar player in Presley's band, and also served as her musical mentor.
-Presley still regarded him as a close friend, and he lived in the guest house on Presley's property.
-Presley described her relationship with Keough after they separated: "I don't know how, but we've managed to stay close.
+In 2005, Keough played bass guitar in Presley's band and also served as her musical mentor.
+Presley continued to regard him as a close friend, and he lived in the guest house on her property.
+Reflecting on their relationship after their separation, Presley said, "I don't know how, but we've managed to stay close.
 There's others that I have pain or betrayal associated with that I won't have anything to do with.
 But he and I had a special thing.
 Unconditional."
-Presley told People in 2005 that she and Danny Keough were like brother and sister.
-In addition, Presley commented on her relationship with Keough: "Ultimately this is a good message to send out to people: You don't have to put your crap on your kids even if you are not together.
+She told People in 2005 that she and Keough were like brother and sister.
+Presley also commented, "Ultimately this is a good message to send out to people: You don't have to put your crap on your kids even if you are not together.
 You can still be civilized."
-Presley remained close friends with Danny Keough until her death in 2023 at the age of 54.
+Presley and Keough remained close friends until her death in 2023 at the age of 54.

 Presley's daughter, Riley, married Ben Smith-Petersen in 2015.
-In 2022, their daughter Tupelo, Presley's grandchild, was born.
+Their daughter, Presley's grandchild, was born in 2022.
+In 2025, Riley's grandmother Priscilla confirmed that Riley and Smith‑Petersen had welcomed a second child.

-Benjamin Keough died on July 12, 2020, at the age of 27 in Calabasas, California, from a self-inflicted gunshot wound.
-The Los Angeles County Medical Examiner's Office listed his death as a suicide.
-Presley was distraught by her son's death, and was never the same afterward.
+Benjamin died on July 12, 2020, at the age of 27 in Calabasas, California.
+The Los Angeles County medical examiner determined the cause of death to be a self‑inflicted gunshot wound and classified it as a suicide.
+Presley was devastated by her son's death and struggled profoundly in the years that followed.